netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

 Free Shipping
 ~~~~~~~~~~~~~

-* *Free Shipping Calculation*: Enable this to include virtual products.
+* *Free Shipping Calculation*: Enable this to include virtual products in the minimum order value calculation.
 * *International Orders*: Enable this to configure free shipping for international orders.
   Additional options will be displayed below.
 * *Free Shipping Available For*: Select the allowed products for free shipping.